Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 ## Build and run

-Run `ng build` to rebuild the /dist directory
+Run `ng build` to rebuild the /dist directory.

-Run `gulp run` to launch the app on GAE
+Run `gulp run` to launch the app on GAE.